-Postnuptial Agreement Lawyer
+Postnuptial Agreement Lawyer in Raleigh, NC

 A postnuptial agreement can be a valuable asset for many married couples – and a survey of American divorce lawyers suggests that requests for postnups are becoming more common.

 More than half of the attorneys recently polled by the American Academy of Matrimonial Lawyers reported a rise in the number of postnuptial agreements over the past three years, according to the organization’s press release.